ThomasCulotta/PureBot/Commands_PureSushi.md

 ```
 quote add Hi, I'm a PureSushi quote
 ```
+### Remarks
+Only the quote without quotation marks is required.
+The text will be formatted in quotation marks with the date and current game for you.

 **quote change ID TEXT**
 ```
 quote change 12 Hi, I'm a better PureSushi quote
 ```
+### Remarks
+Only the quote without quotation marks is required.
+The text will be formatted in quotation marks with the date and current game for you.

 **quote del ID**
 ```
 quote del 123